 Make sure your data is consistent everywhere.

-It’s also wise to include your number and at least one other contact option into your page headers, as well as your home page.
+It’s also wise to include your personal work number and at least one other contact option into your page headers, as well as your homepage.

 Listing your local business in Google My Business (GMB) is a must-do.